t4d-setup-instructions/intro-to-docker-k8s-gcp/README.md

 ## Overview

 The following instructions are customized for the Google Cloud Platform.
-Each student will need two virtual machines.
-The first VM is a Windows Server VM which will be primarily used as a Remote Desktop environment for accessing the second Linux VM.
-This first Windows Server is being used so it can be access through a browser-based LMS system.
-The second VM, the Linux server, is where most of the class work will be done.
+Each student will need two virtual machines (VM).
+The first VM is a Windows Server VM which will be primarily used as a remote desktop environment for accessing the second VM, a Linux server.
+The Windows Server provides a remote desktop experience compatible with a browser-based LMS system.
+The second VM, the Linux server, is where most of the class work will be done through SSH.

 The following instructions are for `student1`.
 Repeat for each student in the class incrementing the number each time.
 For example, the second student would be `student2`.
 Please create an instance for the `instructor` as well.